Current Itinerary for

 Feb 18th (Thursday)

-The two main walks are the Hooker Valley for views of Mount Cook, the highest peak in NZ (~3 hours), and the Tasman Valley for a view of the Tasman Glacier moraine (~1 hour) .
+The two main walks are the Hooker Valley for views of Mount Cook, the highest peak in NZ (~3 hours).
+The Maori name is Aoraki which means ‘cloud piercer’.
+You can also climb to the Tasman Valley for a view of the Tasman Glacier moraine (~1 hour) .
 Either can be done as free-walking or as organised tours.
 You will cross raging rivers on swing bridges, potentially see some avalanches in the distance and the terminal lake of a glacier.

 Feb 18th (Thursday)